Dog-Friendly Mexico: Travelling in Mexico with a Dog

 Volaris Pet Policy: Volaris also permits pets to travel on its flights, both in the cabin and as checked baggage, although the rules slightly differ.
 Pets can be added during the online booking process, when selecting your seat.

 In the hold, the maximum weight for pets is 45kg (99 lbs), including their crate, which needs to follow the standard crate requirements.
-The fee is up to 1400 MXN during the low season or up to 1500 MXN during the high season.
+The fee is up to 1750 MXN during the low or high season.

 View the complete Volaris pet regulations, including requirements for rabies vaccinations, health certificates and more.